natevw/sdcard/README.md

 **TBD**: expose how many blocks the card has available!

-&#x20;<a href="#api-sdcard-BLOCK_SIZE-currently-this-will-always-be-512-However-for-more-self-documenting-code-or-for-compatibility-with-potential-not-necessarily-planned-a-future-backwards-incompatible-major-version-of-this-code-you-may-wish-to-use-this-property" name="api-sdcard-BLOCK_SIZE-currently-this-will-always-be-512-However-for-more-self-documenting-code-or-for-compatibility-with-potential-not-necessarily-planned-a-future-backwards-incompatible-major-version-of-this-code-you-may-wish-to-use-this-property">#</a> sdcard.<b>BLOCK_SIZE</b> currently, this will always be 512.
+&#x20;<a href="#api-sdcard-BLOCK_SIZE-currently-this-will-always-be-512-However-for-more-self-documenting-code-or-for-compatibility-with-potential-not-necessarily-planned-a-future-backwards-incompatible-major-version-of-this-code-you-may-wish-to-use-this-property" name="api-sdcard-BLOCK_SIZE-currently-this-will-always-be-512-However-for-more-self-documenting-code-or-for-compatibility-with-potential-not-necessarily-planned-a-future-backwards-incompatible-major-version-of-this-code-you-may-wish-to-use-this-property">#</a> sdcard.<b>BLOCK_SIZE</b>
+Currently, this will always be 512.
 However, for more self-documenting code or for compatibility with (potential, not necessarily planned) a future backwards-incompatible major version of this code, you may wish to use this property.

 Note that all read/write requests are serialized internally.
 So it is okay to request a block read immediately after starting a write request to the same block; your read will see the data from your write. *However* note that this serialization is on a request-by-request basis and e.g. if you write updated block data in a read callback **you** are responsible for making sure no other conflicting writes have been queued for that particular block in the meantime!